Dhruvbitmesra/Multimodal-Game-Recommendation-System/README.md

 Clean separation of stages → Industry-style ML system design

-🎯 Interview One-Liner

-“I built a multimodal content-based game recommendation system using pretrained BERT and ResNet50 embeddings, extended it with CLIP for cross-modal image-to-text retrieval, and deployed it as a scalable Streamlit application.”

 👤 Author

 Dhruv
 IMSc – Quantitative Economics & Data Science
 BIT Mesra

-⭐ Final Note

-This project demonstrates:

-End-to-end ML system design

-Multimodal deep learning

-Transfer learning

-Cross-modal retrieval

-Deployment-ready engineering

-If you find this project interesting, feel free to ⭐ the repository.